ianlin0126/bookai/prd.md

 3. The typeahead dropdown should cotain two types of results:
   1. Matching book result based on typed prefix.
 The results should include cover photo, book title, and author.
 Clicking on this result should take the user to the book detail page.
 Show up to 5 matching book results sorted by best match.
-  2. Verbatim typed query is always present and displayed at the bottom of the typeahead dropdown (if there are matching book results on top).
-If the user hits enter or clicks on a verbatim query, it issues a Open Library search for the typed query and is displayed in the Search Result Page.
+  2. Verbatim typed query is always present in the search bar.If the user hits enter while highlight is in the search bar, it issues a Open Library search for the typed query and is displayed in the Search Result Page.

 ## Search result page (SERP)
 1. SERP is powered by Open Library book search API.
 It returns a list of books matching the query, displaying the following information:
   1. Book title
+  2. Published year
-  2. Book author
+  3. Book author
-  3. Book cover image
+  4. Book cover image
 Clicking on a result will do the following:
   1. based on the key field in the Open Library API, it will see if there's an existing record in our book db.
   2. If there's an existing record, it will redirect to the book detail page, indexed by the Open Library key.